josemvidal/parseclassschedule/Readme.md

 * csvkit
 * requests

+I used it to scrape all USC Columbia departments for Spring 2015, which came out to 9,985 section times in total.

+You can grab the resulting files [schedule.csv](http://jmvidal.cse.sc.edu/schedule/schedule.csv) and [schedule.json](http://jmvidal.cse.sc.edu/schedule.json).

+I plan to setup a nightly cron job to update these files automatically one a day.

 # Contribute

 I'm sure there are bugs.
 Let me know what you find.
 Even better, fix it yourself and send in a pull request.

+Also, I did not grab everything I could, just everything I thought people would want.
+If you want me to scrape something else, let me know.